MALBECC/lio/README.md

 -dbg: enable debugging information

--cuda: enable the compilation for NVidia GPU cards
+-cpu: enable the compilation to test the optimized routines for GPU cards in CPU (not recommended, only to compare running the same code in CPU and GPU).

 -time: enables the timers to obtain detailed timing information from different parts of the program.